borisProjects/workschedule/README.md

 ## 📄 License

-Free to use and modify.
+Not free to use and modify.

 ---